 PETE&C is returning to Hershey…and they're looking for great session content!

 PETE&C presenters will have the unique opportunity and privilege to share their expertise with conference attendees.
-If you are interested in presenting, complete the by August 25, 2023.
+If you are interested in presenting, complete the Request For Proposal form by August 25, 2023.

 PETE&C is proud to deliver 200+ educational sessions via multiple media sources − keynotes, breakout sessions, immersive experiences, playgrounds, poster sessions, networking events, and more − for LEAs across the state.